Yubikey Passthrough on WSL2 With Full FIDO2 Support

 YubiHSM Auth Enabled

-Next, install usbipd-win
+Next, install usbipd-win, which is

 what we’ll use to do the USB passthrough to the WSL2 VM.